 Read more "Muammar the Mutable: Contradicting Views regarding the Life of Muammar Gaddafi – Part III"

 Muammar the Mutable: Contradicting Views regarding the life of Muammar Gaddafi Part II by Brad Kronen The New Yorker at least intimated that Muammar Gaddafi was portrayed to the American public by the Western media with a one-sided, scare tactic approach.
-“The Arab world, from the marbled palaces of its leaders to the […]
+“The Arab world, from the marbled palaces of its leaders to the street, has […]

 Read more "Muammar the Mutable: Contradicting Views regarding the Life of Muammar Gaddafi – Part II"